Updated on January 30, 2026

 Units explained

-THC is measured in pg/mg because it deposits in hair at very low levels.
+THC is measured in pg/mg because it deposits in hair at very low levels and is often confirmed through specific metabolites rather than THC alone.

-The chart below shows commonly used screening and confirmation cut-off levels for major drugs.
-These values help labs decide whether a result is negative or positive.
+The chart below shows typical reporting ranges for major drugs.
+Actual lab cut-offs may vary and help determine whether a result is negative or positive.

 Screening vs Confirmation Testing